-Value-added tax (VAT) is a 20% sales tax levied on most goods and services.
+- Value-added tax (VAT) is a 20% sales tax charged on most goods in the UK.